abrdo/Widget_library---in_CPP/README.md

 # Widget_library-cpp
 This is my graphical widget library.
-It was project at university to practise c++ inheritance by making this multi file project.
+It was a project at my university to practise c++ inheritance by making this multi file project.
 It has a widget class and several classes which derived from that.

 ## Content:
 Widgets hpp and cpp files: